Skip to main content

 Suggested Duration

-1-2 hours for a complete visit including time to enjoy the views and explore the interior
+Plan for about 1-2 hours to see everything properly, including time to enjoy the views and explore the grounds

 Getting There